mufancom/boring-router/README.md

 });

-// Method `$service` accepts an asynchronous function as well. router.accountId.$service(match => new AccountRouteService(match));
+// Method `$service` accepts an asynchronous function as well. route.accountId.$service(match => new AccountRouteService(match));

 // Access the extension:
-router.accountId.account;
+route.accountId.account;
-router.accountId.name;
+route.accountId.name;
 ```

 ## Parallel routes

 Sometimes when a page is separated into different views, we might want separate routes.
 For example, a dashboard may have "main content view", "side bar view" and an "overlay" at the same time.
 If we want to cooperate them all with routes, the parallel-routes feature could be useful.

-A parallel route behaves like a primary route most of the time, and can be accessed by `router.$.xxx`.
+A parallel route behaves like a primary route most of the time.
 For more information, check out [this example](react/examples/parallel-routes/main.tsx).

 ## License